 We love outlet shopping and have our favourites to drive to for a day out – McArthur Glen in Swindon and Gunwharf Quays in Portsmouth.
-We were meant to be going to the beach a few days ago but the weather wasn’t looking great so we thought we’d go somewhere new and ventured to the London Designer Outlet.
+We were meant to be going to the beach a few days ago but the weather wasn’t looking great so we thought we’d go somewhere new and ventured to the London Designer Outlet in London Wembley.

-The London Designer Outlet is situated a stone’s throw from Wembley Stadium, literally in it’s shadow and easily accessible by public transport as well as by car.
-Car parking can be reimbursed if you spend over £30 at the outlets but be aware that if it’s a stadium event day the parking charges will still be valid and there is also a £15 surcharge – Definitely worth giving stadium event days a miss or going by public transport!
+The London Designer Outlets is situated a stone’s throw from Wembley Arena and Wembley Stadium, literally in it’s shadow and easily accessible by public transport as well as by car.
+London Designer Outlet parking can be reimbursed if you spend over £30 at the outlets but be aware that if it’s a stadium event day the parking charges will still be valid and there is also a £15 surcharge – Definitely worth giving stadium event days a miss or going by public transport!

 To make the London Designer Outlet even more appealing, there’s a Cineworld cinema and nearly every chain restaurant that you can think of as well as some smaller restaurants that I hadn’t heard of before.
 We had Nandos and I was impressed to see that they gave an Emergency Services discount of 25%!
 Thanks Nandos!